Ruth Ellis Center building 43 units of supportive housing for LGBTQ young adults

-The target audience for the building is LGBT people from 18 to 25 years of age, Peterson said, “with a special emphasis on providing stable housing for transgender women of color.”
+The audience for the building is LGBT people from 18 to 25 years of age, Peterson said, “with a special emphasis on providing stable housing for transgender women of color.”

 “Every single resident will have access to the resources they need,” Peterson said.